iamnabink/weather-app-boiler-plate/README.md

-# Moru Weather App
+# Weather Boilerplate App

-A simple weather app built with the help of www.weatherapi.com - as an assignment given by moru team.
+Flutter Boilerplate project with Riverpod and SOLID principles for scalable and maintainable Flutter applications.

 ### Flutter 3.0.4 Null Safety ⭐